openstax/napkin-notes/phil/s014-periods-talk.md

 - need to retrieve list of periods first (serial retrieval, not parallel)
 - unclear what happens on URL endpoints when `./periods/1` is removed
 - More complicated store
+- May need to remember period in the URL (esp for Learning Guide)